Anonymous Meeting in Networks: Known upper bound on the size of the graph

 During the execution of the algorithm an agent can be in one of the following six states: {\tt setup}, {\tt cruiser}, {\tt shadow}, {\tt explorer}, {\tt token}, {\tt searcher}, depending on its memory.
 For every agent $A$ in state {\tt shadow} there is exactly one agent $B$ in some state different from {\tt shadow}, called the {\em guide} of $A$.
 We will also say that $A$ is a shadow of $B$.
 Below we describe the actions of an agent $A$ in each of the states and the transitions between the states.
 At wake-up agent $A$ enters the state {\tt setup}.

 {\bf State} {\tt setup}.

-Agent $A$ performs $EXPLO(n)$ visiting all nodes and waking up all still dormant agents.
-Then agent $A$ performs the procedure $SIGN(n)$ finding the signature of its initial position $v$, called the {\em label} of agent $A$.
-Agent $A$ transits to state {\tt cruiser}.
+{Agent $A$ performs $SIGN(N)$ visiting all nodes (and waking up all still dormant agents) and finding the signature of its initial position $v$, called the {\em label} of agent $A$.} Agent $A$ transits to state {\tt cruiser}.

 {\bf State} {\tt cruiser}.